Updated: 3 days ago

-47. This wicked merger of tech and democrat influence operations would only surprise STEM gurus on permanent assignment to Antarctica.
+47. This wicked merger of Big Tech and democrat influence operations would only surprise STEM gurus on permanent assignment to Antarctica.
 Numerous academic studies show that tech companies employ left-wing bias to influence public opinion.
 Unreliable surveys try to whitewash the leftist bias, but the political donations favoring Clinton @75% and internal corporate protest groups shine truth through the lies.

 There are plenty of internal groups protesting their company’s contracts with law enforcement, Western culture and history, American cybersecurity, and military operations.
 The Democrat hate groups in corporations are so visceral that they want to shut down Chik-fil-a because its owner would not validate gay marriage.

 49. In the late 1990s, I was in my Engineering Physics program, breaking the boundaries of what’s possible with technology.
 In my first exposure to research financing, I learned about Google’s MDDS tax-funded grant pilfering.